 ‘Tis the season to think of giving and some of those gifts may be given to minors, which is someone younger than 18 years old.
+Gifts to minors may be more complicated than you think.

 Did you know that a minor is considered an “infant” under the law?
 With some exceptions, legal infancy ends at age 18.
 But until the minor reaches the age of “majority” his or her infancy is a legal disability that impacts many aspects of the minor’s life, including the ownership of property and control of gifts.
 Here then are some considerations when making gifts to a minor.